-Converting records to CD and MP3
+Converting records to MP3 or CD

 A look at what's involved in recording vinyl to your PC

 Ralph Graves is one of Crutchfield's blog editors, and part of the company's social media team.
 He writes about home audio/video gear, specializing in Apple-related and wireless technologies.
 Ralph holds a master's degree in music composition, and his works have been released on various labels.
 He's served as product manager for an independent classical and world music label, produced several recordings, and worked extensively in public broadcasting.
 Since 1984 he's hosted a weekly classical music program on WTJU, and is also active as a blogger and podcaster.

 More from Ralph Graves

 - Turntable with USB output, or digital phono preamp

 LPs have to be transferred in real time.
 Add about a half an hour for editing/post production to the playing time of the LP.

 In order to transfer an analog LP to a computer or laptop, the signal needs to be digitized.
 If you don’t already own a turntable, a USB turntable is a good place to start.
 This type of system connects to your computer via a USB cord.

 If your turntable doesn't have a USB port, then you have two choices.
 If your turntable has a built-in phono preamp, you'll need to connect it to a digital phono preamp with line-level input.
 If your turntable doesn't have a built-in preamp, you'll need a phono preamp that has USB output.